Dokan Library: End-user uses

-Dokan may be installed by end-user installed applications such as Drill Disk.
+Dokan may be installed by end-user installed applications such as Disk Drill.

 How to access iPhone

 iPhone users may be able to access their iPhone via Dokan on Windows in a similar way that FUSE can for Unix-like operating systems.

 Developer uses

 Dokan is particularly useful for writing to a Virtual File System without requiring Windows Kernel knowledge.
 It gives one the ability to mount a virtual hard drive that contains whatever the developer wants to show, making it an alternative to the professionally developed CBFS Connect library.
 It can be absolutely virtual using memory like a ramdisk or show remote data like FTP, SSH, Samba, and databases as local storage that can be listed, read, written, and deleted.

 Dokan is written in C. It provides bindings in .NET, Java, Ruby, Delphi, and Rust.